LAakerberg/semester_project_ca/README.md

 # Building

-The site is running on Tailwind CSS and POST CSS
+The site is running on Tailwind CSS

 - HTML
 - CSS